rashidch/rashidch.github.io/_posts/2020-07-30-Polynomial_Regression.md

-# Polynomial Regression using Least Squre Error and Newton Method Optimization
+# Polynomial Regression using Least Squre Errors and Newton Method Optimization